 - Lease violation by the landlord

-Technically speaking, you can choose to sit back and relax and wait for the lease to end, then sue the tenant for all payments due under the rental agreement.
+Technically speaking, you, as the landlord, can choose to sit back and relax and wait for the lease or rental agreement and tenancy period to end, then sue the Virginia tenant for all payments due under the rental agreement.

 Being a landlord in Virginia can be confusing.
-The expert team at Keyrenter Richmond is here to answer any of your questions related to landlord tenant law and to help with all your property management needs.
+The expert team at Keyrenter Richmond is here to answer any of your questions related to landlord-tenant laws and to help with all your property management needs.
 Give us a call today for more information.

-For professional help, not only in Virginia landlord-tenant law, but in multiple aspects of being a landlord, our team at Keyrenter Richmond can help.
-We take the stress out of managing your Richmond rental property.
+For professional help, not only in Virginia landlord-tenant law but in multiple aspects of being a landlord, our team at Keyrenter Richmond can help.
+We take the stress out of managing your Richmond rental properties.